danealohabib/research/README.md

 Output: Final data set is called "data_process"

-## NLP - python
+## Python Notebooks

-Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook (version two of the final notebook isn't rendering).
-Just copy the url of the python notebook and paste it in nbviewer.
+Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook.

 "CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
 Uses the data labelled [data_process](https://www.dropbox.com/s/csibdzi9dl6nmls/data_process.zip?dl=0) to completely replicate

 "Cog_Preprocessing_Inspection_I.ipynb" is an earlier version.
 The data used for this analysis has some minor data quality issues.
 Use "data_processed" to completely replicate if you wish.

 Everything in the notebook is documented

+### NLP Extension

+"CogExt_II__Using_SpacyForPhraseSeparation.ipynb" - Completed further analysis - exploring noun chunks using Spacy (python package)

+Turned each title into a group of "noun chunks" and then counts the unique ones in each year.
+For example "The Study" is likely to be repetitive, and so should be collapsed, it is also likely to occur in each year.
+Note that I did this before removing the stop-words, because stopwords communicate information about phrase boundaries.